mjhanninen/nreplops-tool/man/nr.1.md

 **\--timeout** _seconds_

-:   Aborts the program execution after _seconds_ have elapsed unless the
+:   Aborts the program execution after _seconds_ have elapsed unless the program
-    program has managed complete otherwise before it.
+    has managed to complete before it.

-    The duration is measured from the very start of the program execution and includes, for example, the time elapsed while waiting for the port file to appear (see the **\--port-file** option).
+    The duration is measured from the very start of the program execution and includes, for example, the time elapsed while waiting for the port file to appear (see the **\--wait-port-file** option).

 **-V**, **\--version**